What Is Graffiti Eggplant? Here’s How to Cook It.

 Growing up, an eggplant was an eggplant: large, purple and kind of bitter if you didn’t cook it right.
 Today, there are dozens of different types at the farmers market stalls.
-You’ll find long and narrow Japanese eggplant, round purple Indian varieties and tiny little green ones that look like they’re not ripe at all.
+You’ll find long and narrow Japanese eggplant, round purple Indian varieties, Asian eggplant and tiny little green ones that look like they’re not ripe at all.
 It might feel a bit overwhelming, but don’t let it stop you from picking up a few of those purple-and-white striped graffiti eggplant.
 Luckily, cooking them is barely a challenge at all!

 What is graffiti eggplant?